 - grid (GridBase) The grid for which the boundary conditions are defined - axis (int) The axis to which this boundary condition is associated - upper (bool) Flag indicating whether this boundary condition is associated with the upper side of an axis or not.
-In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value (float or str) An expression that determines the value of the boundary condition. - target (str) Selects which value is actually set.
+In essence, this determines the direction of the local normal vector of the boundary. - rank (int) The tensorial rank of the field for this boundary condition - value (float or str or callable) An expression that determines the value of the boundary condition.
+Alternatively, this can be a (jitable, vectorized) function with signature (adjacent_value, dx, coords, t) that determines the value of target from the closest field value $adjacent_value$, the spatial discretization dx in the direction perpendicular to the wall, the spatial coordinates of the wall point, and time t.

+• target (str) - Selects which value is actually set.
 Possible choices include value, derivative, and virtual_point.

+'''

 copy (upper=None, rank=None)

+'''

+'''

-- self(ExpressionBC) -
+self(ExpressionBC) -upper(bool | None) -rank(int | None) -

-- upper (Optional [bool]) -

-- rank (Optional[int]) -
+'''